ladybug-tools/ladybug-web/analemma-3d/readme.md

 	* Data from [SunCalc.org]( http://www.suncalc.org/ )
 	* UI aspects from [Sun Path 3]( http://andrewmarsh.com/apps/releases/sunpath3d.html )

+Are there other analemma app or scripts that do things that this script could do as well?

+Add link to Wikipedia entry?

 ## Dependencies

 This script depends on [Ladybug Web Solar Calculator]( https://ladybug-analysis-tools.github.io/ladybug-web/solar-calculator-ladybug-web/ ).
 When that scripts add features - such as calculating solar noon - then those features will be added to Ladybug Web Analemma 3D.

+See this script for credits and links of interest regarding solar calculations

+The drawAnalemma and associated functions are likely to be extracted and converted into standalone, more easily reusable .JS files

+The geolocation functions are likely to be extracted and converted into standalone, more easily reusable .JS files

 ## Links of Interest